stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Frames In-Flight

-The render loop is still likely not fully utilising the pipeline since the code for a frame is essentially single-threaded, completed pipeline stages could be used to render the next frame.
+The render loop is still likely not fully utilising the pipeline since the code for a frame is essentially single-threaded - completed pipeline stages could be used to render the next frame.

 Here we introduce multiple _in-flight_ frames to make better use of the pipeline whilst still bounding the overall amount of work.